RowanMcDonald/exhaust_pipe/README.md

 Why does the `m-8` class win when it's passed in, but `m-0` not?
 This is because the `.m-8` rule is defined after the `.m-4` rule, which is defined after the `.m-0` rule.

 This behavior is described in a github issue here: https://github.com/tailwindlabs/tailwindcss/issues/1010

 ## What is the problem with this behavior?
 1. It fails silently.
    1. Unnecessary classes make it past code review
    2. Developers have to root out the conflict themselves.
-   3. In tailwind play, they have implemented a warning to check for cssConflicts.
-The div above has a warning

 2. It isn't friendly to component based applications.
-In component based applications, we often want to allow developers to override
+In component based applications, we often want to allow developers to merge style lists.
+We want to be able to support two behaviors:
+   1. Merge and raise errors about conflicts
+   2. Merge and override the style (e.g. when we pass in the `m-0` class, we want to remove the `m-4` class.

+Side note, in Tailwind play, a warning will allert you to the cssConflict in the div above.
+I wish there was a tool to surface this via static analysis.
+(Although this is tricky b/c whatever tool you use has to understand your component system.)

 ## Installation

 Add this line to your application's Gemfile: